harrydng/24F-Project-CareerCatalysts/README.md

 - SQL files for your data model and data base in the `./database-files` directory

 ### Setting Up
+1. Clone the repository in bash
+2. cd into the repository

-1. Make a new File in `api ` folder named `.env` based on the `.env.template` file.
+3. Make a new File in `api ` folder named `.env` based on the `.env.template` file.
-2. Start the docker containers.
+4. Start the docker containers.

 ## Controlling the Containers

+- `docker compose build` to build all the containers
 - `docker compose up -d` to start all the containers in the background
 - `docker compose down` to shutdown and delete the containers
 - `docker compose up db -d` only start the database container (replace db with the other services as needed)